Native Plants

 We invite you to stop by and enjoy the flowers.
 There are benches to sit on that were donated by local citizens.
 There is also a QR code attached to the Garden Sign that gives even more detailed information about the plants as well as copper signs to identify the different species of native plants.
 See what's planted in the garden and their locations in the diagrams below.

-Plant List Native Garden
+Plant List Garden Map

 Native Plant Garden Map